-Switzerland’s 18 living ex-presidents: a political record
+Switzerland’s 19 living ex-presidents: a world record

 Former presidents who are still in the cabinet:

-France (president): Valéry Giscard d’Estaing, Nicolas Sarkozy, François Hollande
+France (president): Nicolas Sarkozy, François Hollande

-United States (president): Jimmy Carter, Bill Clinton, George W Bush, Barack Obama
+United States (president): Jimmy Carter, Bill Clinton, George W Bush, Barack Obama, Donald Trump

-Germany (chancellor): Gerhard Schröder
+Germany (chancellor): Gerhard Schröder, Angela Merkel

-Britain (prime minister): John Major, Tony Blair, Gordon Brown, David Cameron, Theresa May
+Britain (prime minister): John Major, Tony Blair, Gordon Brown, David Cameron, Theresa May, Boris Johnson, Liz Truss, Rishi Sunak

-Italy (prime minister): Arnaldo Forlani, Ciriaco De Mita, Lamberto Dini, Massimo D’Alema, Giuliano Amato, Romano Prodi, Silvio Berlusconi, Mario Monti, Enrico Letta, Matteo Renzi, Paolo GentiloniEnd of insertion
+Italy (prime minister): Lamberto Dini, Massimo D’Alema, Giuliano Amato, Romano Prodi, Mario Monti, Enrico Letta, Matteo Renzi, Paolo Gentiloni, Giuseppe Conte, Mario Draghi